 When I was asked to write a short piece about my experiences as a female dig director my first thought was – would they have asked a male dig director to write such a piece?
 Probably not.
 But why is that?
 I guess because there is supposed to be a fundamental difference between the experiences of men and women when doing this same job.
 And probably because female dig directors are in the minority; at least in Israel, hearing from a woman running an excavation is more of a novelty.

-At first I was somewhat perturbed by this.
+At first, I was somewhat perturbed by this.
 Why should the experience be different just because we are women?
 Haven’t we achieved equality in the deepest sense?
 Am I not fulfilling the exact same role as a male archaeologist?
-After all, I’m not the assistant, we are co-directors.
+After all, I’m not an assistant, we are co-directors.

 Is the job definition different?
 The issue of gender should not enter into this, but rather questions like: Am I qualified?
 Am I capable?
 Am I motivated?
 But I know that such an attitude is a utopian and unrealistic attempt to deny the fact that, yes, the experience is different in a number of ways.